David Martin (footballer, born 1986): Youth career

-Born in Romford in the London Borough of Havering, Martin started his career as a youth-team player with Tottenham Hotspur where he originally played as defender.
+Born in Romford in the London Borough of Havering, the eldest son of former West Ham and Leyton Orient player Alvin Martin, David started his career as a youth-team player with Tottenham Hotspur, where he originally played as defender, later switching to a goalkeeper.

-Wimbledon / Milton Keynes Dons
+Wimbledon and Milton Keynes Dons

-He moved to Wimbledon in 2003, shortly before the club relocated to Milton Keynes in September of that year.
-After the club was reformed as Milton Keynes Dons in June 2004, Martin made his debut in 2004 and went on to make 25 appearances for the club, including 15 league appearances to January 2006.
+Martin moved to Wimbledon of the First Division aged 17 in 2003, shortly before the club relocated to Milton Keynes in September of the same year.
+Martin was handed his professional debut by manager Stuart Murdoch on 19 April 2004, a 2–0 loss away to Burnley, whilst the club were still playing as Wimbledon.
+After they were officially reformed as Milton Keynes Dons in June 2004, Martin went on to make 25 first team appearances for the Dons, primarily as a backup for Paul Rachubka and later Matt Baker.

 Liverpool

-After a successful trial period, he signed for Liverpool on 12 January 2006.
+After a successful trial period, Martin signed for Liverpool on 12 January 2006.
 He was an unused substitute in Liverpool's League Cup game against Reading on 25 October 2006.
 In his first season playing for Liverpool Reserves he kept eight clean sheets out of 13 starts, and became a regular starter in the reserve team.
 And when Charles Itandje was injured he was an unused substitute in a number of first team matches.

 Accrington Stanley loan

-On 23 February 2007 he was signed by Football League Two club, Accrington Stanley on loan for a month.
+On 23 February 2007, Martin signed for Football League Two club, Accrington Stanley on loan for a month.
 However, he was injured within five minutes of his debut, without even touching the ball, against Lincoln City, damaging his ankle which ruled him out for the rest of his loan spell and he returned to Liverpool.
 After regaining his fitness he returned to Accrington on loan for the rest of the season, making his comeback in a 1–0 win over Torquay United, and helping the club avoid relegation to the Conference National.

 Return to Liverpool

-On 6 November 2007 Martin was on the bench when Liverpool beat Turkish club, Beşiktaş 8–0 at Anfield in their UEFA Champions League group match.
+On 6 November 2007, Martin was on the bench when Liverpool beat Turkish club, Beşiktaş 8–0 at Anfield in their UEFA Champions League group match.
 He was a member of the Liverpool reserve team which was Premier Reserve League Northern champions and Premier League National champions in the 2007–08 season.
 In May 2008 he signed a new contract with Liverpool until June 2010.